PrismLauncherCommunity/community.prismlauncher.org/src/wiki/minecraft-server.md

 ---
-permalink: /
-tags: nav
 eleventyNavigation:
-  key: Home
+  key: Minecraft Server
-  order: 1
+  order: 2
 ---

 # Welcome to the Prism Community